jafarilab/ocrRBBR/README.md

 <br>

 #### Dependencies
+Please ensure that the required libraries from the following list are installed and loaded.
-Load required libraries: The glmnet package is needed to fit ridge regressions.
+The glmnet package is necessary for fitting ridge regressions.
 To enable parallel computing in ocrRBBR, the following packages must also be installed: doParallel, foreach, and doSNOW.

 ```R
 library(doParallel)